turingschool-examples/turing-cafe-ui/README.md

 ### Iteration 3

 Now that the functionality is there for adding a reservation, write some tests:

+**Be sure to intercept and stub any userflows that rely on data from the API**
 * Write tests covering what should be displayed on the page when the user first visits.
 * Write a test that checks that when data is put into the form, the value is reflected in that form input.
 * Write a test to check the user flow of adding a new reservation to the page.